DaanMatch/Administrivia/Onboarding-Fall2021/intro-fall2021.md

 1. **Check Slack daily.** Slack will be our main media for communications.
 2. **Default to public channels.** DMs are private.
 So if someone asks you a question over one, others on your team may do the same later on without knowing you already answered it.
 3. **Use Slack Threads for Conversations.**
-4. **Make messsages skim friendly.** Use emojis and bullets to help people understand and better navigate your message.
+4. **Make messages skim friendly.** Use emojis and bullets to help people understand and better navigate your message.
 5. **Mind the channel's purpose.**
 6. **Use @mentions mindfully.**
 ```